-- a) Each traffic law enforcement authority must maintain a switchboard which has access to all the telephone extensions of the authority; - b) Traffic law enforcement officer must have access to extensions and the switchboard operator must have an internal directory with the names and extension numbers of all personnel; - c) Traffic law enforcement officer must exercise courtesy and patience during telephone calls and must always identify the authority and themselves at the start of the communication; - d) Traffic law enforcement officer must keep private calls, whether made or received, to a minimum and as short as possible; and - e) A telephone register must be kept for all out-going and in-coming calls.
+- a) Each traffic law enforcement authority must maintain a switchboard which has access to all the telephone extensions of the authority. - b) Employees must have access to extensions and the switchboard operator must have an internal directory with the names and extension numbers of all personnel. - c) Employees must exercise courtesy and patience during telephone calls and must always identify the authority and themselves at the start of the communication. - d) Employees must keep private calls, whether made or received, to a minimum and as short as possible. - e) A telephone register must be kept for all out-going and in-coming calls.